denko-rb/denko/README.md

 end
 ````

-Denko doesn't run Ruby on the microcontroller (see the [mruby-denko](#mruby) project).
+Denko doesn't run Ruby on the microcontroller (see the [mruby-dino](#mruby) project).
 It runs a C++ firmware that exposes as much low-level I/O as possible, so we can use it in Ruby.
 It becomes a peripheral for your computer.

 High-level abstraction in Ruby makes hardware classes easy to implement, with intuitive interfaces.
 They multitask a single core microcontroller, with thread-safe state, and callbacks for inputs, but no "task" priority.
 If you need more I/O, integration is seamless.
 Connect another board and instantiate it in Ruby.